Msornerrrr/minesweeper/README.md

 ## Some notifications

 This is an ongoing project, I'll keep updating the projects to make it better.
-Currently, I'm adding more functionality to the backend and designing the user authentication, which hopefully I'll finished them after the exam week.
+Currently, I'm adding more functionality to the backend and designing the user authentication, which hopefully I'll finish them after the exam week.